-In Arkansas, the Department of Finance and Administration manages the Office of Motor Vehicle (OMV), and it is the agency responsible for the registration and titling of vehicles and vessels.
-They do not require a bill of sale for all sales, since a properly filled out title may take its place legally.
+In Arkansas, the Department of Finance and Administration manages the Office of Motor Vehicle (OMV), the agency responsible for the registration and titling of vehicles and vessels.
+They do not require a bill of sale for all sales since a properly filled-out title may take its place legally.

 However, there are two situations in which a bill of sale is considered requisite: